top of page

 In Plotkin's words, a decent into soul (i.e. discovering and merging with one's mythopoetic identity) is "not a mere social, vocational, [or locational] severance or leave... it's the complete & conclusive undoing of one's former psychological and social identity and the definitive ending of one's belief that any and all identities rooted in social life could ever again be fundamental to who one really is."

-While Plotkin encourages having an experienced guide or mentor during this transformative journey, it is not a requirement.
-Epic figures such as Carl Jung, for example, underwent (and documented!) a decade-long descent into soul without formal guidance.
+While Plotkin encourages having an experienced guide or mentor during this transformative journey, it is not required.
+Epic figures such as Carl Jung, for example, underwent (and documented) a decade-long descent into soul without any formal guidance.
 The results of his journey were profound, mystical, and...genius.
 So yes, it is possible to go it alone.
-But, for most people, having an experienced companion by your side can make the path more navigable, more held, and perhaps even more deeply integrated.
+But for most people, I'd recommend a trusted guide.

 Dark Nights of the Soul

-I want to include this section for anyone who may be suffering through a period of spiritual confusion, severe doubt, or dark & oppressive heaviness.
-If that feels like you, I realize that some of the other sharings on this page may not resonate right now—and that's understandable.
-I hope these next few paragraphs bring you a glimmer of hope & light, and remind you that your dark night will not last forever.
-Nor is it without purpose, wisdom, and meaning.
+I want to include this section for anyone who may be suffering through a period of spiritual confusion, overbearing doubt, or oppressive heaviness.
+I realize that some of the other sections of this page may not resonate with you right now—and that's understandable.
+I hope, at least, these next few paragraphs bring you a glimmer of hope & light, and remind you that your dark night will not last forever...nor is it without purpose, wisdom, and meaning.

 What is a Dark Night of the Soul?